 Watch a condensed version of “A Christmas Carol” performed by the Children’s Castle Theater at 4pm and 6pm each day.

-Children can make old fashioned ornament crafts in the library.
-Listen to a Scandinavian immigrant talk about life in 1900 between 2pm and 6pm each day.
+Children and adults can make old fashioned ornament crafts in the library.

 Hot food, beverages and treats will be available to purchase in the Drugstore.
-Candy and Christmas oranments can be purchased in the General Store.
+Candy and Christmas ornaments can be purchased in the General Store.

 The Gift Shop will be open with holiday goodies and treasures to purchase.